Christonja/100-days-of-code/log.md

 **Today's Progress**: Couple more JavaScript FCC challenges

 **Thoughts**: Went through these ones much easier than some of the other challenges.
 That being said, I found these ones easier the first time around too.
 Getting there!

+### Day 30: September 12, Wed, 2018

+**Today's Progress**: Couple more JavaScript FCC challenges

+**Thoughts**: These ones were a little harder, however much easier than the first time I went through them.
+As can be seen I am writing very little here each day.
+For the past week, this should change soon as I have started a new job, therefore am scraping the minimum daily requirements for #100DaysOfCode and have only been managing an hour a day the past week.
+As I get back on my feet a bit more this weekend and beyond it will extend to more work/day, however on the days I work it may very well not, at least not for a little while longer.
+Nonetheless, I'll certainly continue to do 1 hour a day =P